Staff Benefits and Wellbeing

 We offer up to a 100% fee waiver for staff approved to study a UoS undergraduate or postgraduate course* as agreed following PDP and appraisal.
-The offer is subject to conditions, which can be found in our Support for Staff Academic Study and Continuing Professional Development Policy, during employment.
+The offer is subject to conditions.
+Information can be provided upon requests to those not currently employed at the University.

 We also work closely with specialist internal and external providers to design programmes and short courses which meet specific learning and development requirements.

 - Academic Leadership